Rishthegreat/Notes/School/Roaring 20s.md

 	- People started buying things on credit
 		- $10 a month instead of everything upfront
 		- This is short term prospertity, but becomes one of the causes of the Great Depression
-- Tax Policies
+- Tax Policies (Supply Side economics) & (Trickle Down)
 	- Andrew Mellon - Secretary of Treasury
-		- He was very popular because the ecno
+		- He was very popular because the economy was doing very well
+		- National debt is now reduced as well as taxes
 	- Large tax cuts for wealthy Americans
 	- Reduction of the income tax
 		- Large cuts for the wealthy and corporate tax (1/3 reduction)